sfabrizio/dotfiles/README.md

 ![my shell prompt & my vim](https://raw.githubusercontent.com/sfabrizio/dotfiles/master/screenshots/preview2.png)

 This is my personal dotfiles.
 I created it from scratch.
 You are free to use it if you want..
-But I recommend you that create you own dotfiles..
-It's a learning jorney and It's fun!
+But I recommend you create your own dotfiles..
+It's a learning journey and It's fun!
 You can take inpiration for another dotfiles and make it in your way.

 # Features